 CHSU welcomes applicants with DACA status to apply to the Osteopathic Medicine program.
-However, CHSU cannot guarantee licensure of DACA students by state licensing boards (residency or clinical practice licensing); the COM encourages all applicants with DACA status to communicate with the Osteopathic Medical Board of California, or the state where they plan to clinically train or practice, to determine if they will be eligible to receive a license issued by that agency.
+However, CHSU cannot guarantee licensure of DACA students by state licensing boards (residency and clinical practice licensing); the COM encourages all applicants with DACA status to communicate with the Osteopathic Medical Board of California, or the state where they plan to practice, to determine if they will be eligible to receive a license issued by that agency.